 PSU currently operates air pollutant-emitting equipment under a State Permit to Operate, which covers our three Co-Generation Plant boilers and nine emergency generators located throughout campus.
 The Permit to Operate was renewed with the NH Department of Environmental Service (NHDES) and was formally issued in March 2019.
-The renewed permit will be valid for a period of ten years after the date of issue.
+This permit is valid for a period of five years after the date of issuance, the current permit expires on March 31st, 2024.
+PSU, working with a 3rd party environmental consultant, completed the required permit renewal documentation with NHDES during calendar year 2023.
+NHDES responded that the administrative portion of the application for renewal was determined to be complete.
+Formal issuance of the permit should take place during calendar year 2024.
+NHDES will first issue a draft permit that is available for public review and comment for a period of 30 days.
+Once the public review and comment period is over, NHDES will determine if a public meeting is necessary, and if not, the permit will be issued.

 Additionally, as part of the air permit requirements, PSU annually quantifies the emissions from each device, and pays a fee to the New Hampshire Department of Environmental Services based on the total amount of emissions from campus.